shakurocom/TaskManager/README.md

 Dependencies between operations should be carefully considered. `.willPerformOperation()` should return already existing in queue (old) operation instead of a new one if both operations (old & new) are equal from business logic perspective.
 This will result in only single operation being executed with multiple completion callbacks.

 Each task (operation or group of operations) can have a `retryHandler` to perform a retry under specified conditions.
 It is a perfect tool if you are dealing with unreliable server.

+Usual flow: Interactor -> Options -> Task Manager (operations + dependencies inside) -> HTTP Client + Database -> Retry if error (for example session expired error) -> Completion block inside Interactor with typed result.

 ## License